willstall/impopsicles/README.md

 ## Features and Algorithm

 *Impopsicles* are currently created with two combined action sequences.
-The first sequence is defining a random 'overall' popsicle style.
-The second action is apply mutation upon this style.
+The first sequence is defines an 'overall' popsicle style.
+The second action sequence mutates this style.

 Styles
   - Rectangle ( capped,dual capped, or uncapped )
-  - Squared ( capped,dual capped, or uncapped )
+  - Square ( capped,dual capped, or uncapped )
   - Cylinder ( capped or dual capped )
   - Astropop ( capped or dual capped )
   - Wedge
-  - Trapazoid ( capped or dual capped )
+  - Trapezoid ( capped or dual capped )
   - Twist

 Style Option